blues/app-accelerators/indoor-floor-level-tracker/web-app/README.md

 > **NOTE**: By default, the Indoor Floor-Level Tracker checks for new data in Notehub every 10 seconds.
-If you’re concerned about the amount of [consumption credits](https://blues.io/pricing/) this uses, you may want to update the `MS_REFETCH_INTERVAL` constnat in the app’s `pages/index.tsx` file to a much larger value to avoid continuous refetching.
+If you’re concerned about the amount of [consumption credits](https://blues.io/pricing/) this uses, you may want to update the `MS_REFETCH_INTERVAL` constant in the app’s `pages/index.tsx` file to a much larger value to avoid continuous refetching.

 ## Dependencies